AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Experiments

 \subsection{Baselines}

-We select 3 contemporary camera-control methods: MotionCtrl~\cite{MotionCtrl}, CameraCtrl~\cite{CameraCtrl}, and VD3D~\cite{VD3D}.
+We select three camera-control methods: MotionCtrl~\cite{MotionCtrl}, CameraCtrl~\cite{CameraCtrl}, and VD3D~\cite{VD3D}.
 MotionCtrl and CameraCtrl use a UNet-based video diffusion backbone~\cite{AnimateDiff}, while VD3D builds on top of FIT~\cite{SnapVideo,FIT} and as such, is easily extendable to our video DiT~\cite{DiT} setup.
-That's why we re-implement it on top of our \vditwithref\ model to obtain an additional ``VD3D+DiT'' baseline.
-Besides, we also employ the unconditional base \vdit\ model as a reference for visual quality degradation.
+Hence, we re-implement VD3D on top of our \vditwithref\ model to obtain an additional ``VD3D+DiT'' baseline.
+Moreover, we provide comparisons for an open-source model, i.e., CogVideoX~\cite{yang2024cogvideox}.
+See Sec.~\ref{supp:cogvideox} of the appendix for more details.